-(1) Natural exposures, artificial exposures created as part of the investigation and all samples recovered in the investigation shall be inspected and described.

-(2) The description and classification of soils should comply with EN ISO 14688 (all parts).

-(3) The description and classification of rock and its weathered profile should comply with EN ISO 14689.

-NOTE Particular care is needed in describing the transition between soil and rock at rockhead.

-(4) Rock mass classification systems may be used for placing a rock mass into groups or classes and assigning a unique description (or value) to it on the basis of similar properties or characteristics.

-NOTE See for example ASTM D5878-19 for guidance on the use of Rock-Mass Classification Systems,

-(5) Rock mass classification systems may be used to determine the strength parameters in accordance with 8.1.

-(6) Rock mass classification systems may be used to estimate the rock mass stiffness in accordance with 9.1 and Annex F.5.

-(67) Classification of a site for seismic purposes shall comply with prEN 1998-1-1.

-(78) Classification of materials and fill for earthworks should comply with EN 16907-2.

-(89) The classification of materials should be adjusted in accordance with results from different test types and comparable experience.

-(910) Anisotropy of the ground and corresponding properties should be described.
+- (1) Natural exposures, artificial exposures created as part of the investigation and all samples recovered in the investigation shall be inspected and described. - (2) The description and classification of soils shall comply with EN ISO 14688 (all parts). - (3) The description and classification of rock and its weathered profile shall comply with EN ISO 14689. - NOTE Particular care is needed in describing the transition between soil and rock at rockhead. - (4) Rock mass classification systems may be used for placing a rock mass into groups or classes and assigning unique descriptions (or values) on the basis of similar properties or characteristics. - (5) Rock mass classification systems may be used to determine the rock mass strength parameters in accordance with 8.1. - (6) Rock mass classification systems may be used to estimate the rock mass stiffness in accordance with 9.1. - (7) Classification of a site for seismic purposes shall comply with EN 1998-1-1. - (8) Classification of materials and fill for earthworks should comply with EN 16907-2. - (9) The classification of materials should be adjusted in accordance with results from different test types and comparable experience. - NOTE Indirect classification or an indication of ground type can be derived from field tests. - (10) Anisotropy of the ground and corresponding properties should be described.